 7. Become a Social Media Star

-In today’s day and age, your organization might as well not even exist if it’s not present on main social media networks like Facebook, Twitter, or Instagram.
+In today’s day and age, your organization might as well not even exist if it’s not present on main social media networks like Facebook, TikTok, X, or Instagram.

-While donor conversion on Facebook and Twitter is only 3 percent to 6 percent, social media allows your nonprofit to interact with your supporters, build up your brand image, increase exposure, and get donors to sign up for your e-mail list.
+Social media allows your nonprofit to interact with your supporters, build up your brand image, increase exposure, and get donors to sign up for your email list.

-When it comes to creating a social media strategy, it’s important to note that, although it looks like it, social media isn’t free.
+When it comes to creating a social media strategy, it’s important to note that social media isn’t free.
 There is the cost of staff time and resources, which takes away from other aspects of fundraising and the organization.
+There’s also the cost of targeted ads and boosting posts.

-E-mail marketing has been chastised for being a thing of the past, but study after study puts email marketing as the most effective way for nonprofits to build awareness, acquire leads, convert supporters, and retain current donors.
+Email marketing is still one of the most effective ways for nonprofits to build awareness, acquire leads, convert supporters, and retain current donors.

-E-mail marketing is free (or very affordable), and e-mails are easy to send, quick to deliver results, and increase brand visibility.
+Email marketing is free (or very affordable), and emails are easy to send, quick to deliver results, and proven to increase brand visibility.

 9. Showcase Your Impact

-By measuring impact, you gather data and stories that you can then use in your marketing and communications.
-Showcase these quantitative and qualitative data prominently on your website and other communication channels.
-This helps build credibility with your supporters and attracts new donors.
+By measuring impact, you gather data and stories to use in your marketing and communications.
+Showcase these quantitative and qualitative data points prominently on your website, in your impact report, and on social media.

 10. Explore Peer-to-Peer Fundraising

-Peer-to-peer fundraising is a crowdfunding strategy that makes use of your donors’ existing networks.
-It encourages supporters to reach out to their peers, friends, coworkers, and family members for donations.
+Peer-to-peer fundraising is a crowdfunding strategy that utilizes your donors’ existing networks.
+It encourages supporters to reach out to their peers, friends, coworkers, and family members for donations using a personalized donation page.

 Peer-to-peer fundraising is one of the best donor acquisition strategies since it allows your nonprofit to reach a pool of supporters that would have otherwise been inaccessible.